 - CAA and industry cooperation was enhanced.
-However, we must recognize that everyone (regulator and industry) has been severely impacted these past couple of years and with this, we have to recognize the introduction of new risks at all levels. - CAA oversight has been reduced, with fewer on-site visits or in many cases, an increased time interval between checks.
-This was compensated for by the performance of virtual visits, increased communications (in some cases) and the issuance of temporary exemptions.
+However, everyone (regulator and industry) has been severely impacted during the pandemic, and with this, we have to recognize the introduction of new risks at all levels. - Reduced oversight by CAAs (fewer on-site visits or in many cases, an increased time interval between checks).
+This was compensated for by the performance of virtual visits, increased communications (in some cases), and the issuance of temporary exemptions.
 We have to recognize that occurrence data collection has been reduced in proportion with traffic.
 Furthermore, data analysis may have been impacted with the loss of expertise (temporary or permanent) in this area by both the regulator and industry.
-This creates a risk that we must consider.

-- Managing the many waivers and exemptions issued to enable the industry to survive the pandemic and begin recovery should be an area of extra focus as state safety programs (SSPs) mature over the next several years. - The level of maturity of safety management processes varied considerably between operators as well as regulators.
-The industry lacks guidance on a pathway to mature safety management process.
+This creates a risk that we must consider. - Managing the many waivers and exemptions issued to enable the industry to survive the pandemic and begin recovery should be an area of extra focus as state safety programs mature over the next several years. - The level of maturity of safety management processes varied considerably among operators as well as regulators.
+The industry lacks guidance on a pathway to a mature safety management process.
 The industry could benefit from a road map on building a mature SMS process.

-4.6 Human Factors/Crew Resource Management/Mental Health
+4.6 Human Factors/Crew Resource Management/ Mental Health

-Throughout the pandemic, service providers and regulators have been impacted by human factors issues that needed attention during crew training or onboard operations.
-Generally, all staff from all departments were at risk of being affected.
-Some of these issues may adversely affect individual and group performance as well as introducing additional safety risks.
+Throughout the pandemic, service providers and regulators have been affected by human factors issues that needed attention during crew training or on-board operations.
+Generally, all staff from all departments were at risk of being impacted.
+Some of these issues may adversely affect individual and group performance, as well as introducing additional safety risks.